r-oswald/bg-remove-augment-docker/README.md

 # Background Removal with Deep Learning

-This repository show the code to remove the background of the pictures using the [U2Net](https://arxiv.org/pdf/2005.09007.pdf) pre-trained model.
+This repository shows the code to remove the background of the pictures using the [U2Net](https://arxiv.org/pdf/2005.09007.pdf) pre-trained model.

 The application has three simple functions: